 7.8.
-Specific clearance represents an additional option for the management of materials (including waste) from authorized facilities and activities, and also from remediation activities and after the termination of an emergency.
-It is part of the application of the graded approach to regulatory control, and supports the application of the waste hierarchy enabling the reduction of the amount of material to be managed as radioactive waste and increasing the amounts to be reused/recycled or disposed of as non-radioactive waste.
+Specific clearance represents an additional option for the management of materials (including waste) from authorized facilities and activities, and also from remediation activities after the termination of an emergency.
+It is part of the application of the graded approach to regulatory control, and supports the application of the waste hierarchy enabling the reduction of the amount of material to be managed as radioactive waste and increasing the amounts to be reused/recycled.
+Specific clearance also provides an opportunity for disposal of waste as non-radioactive instead of as radioactive waste.